GrapeCity/ComponentOne-Blazor-Samples/README.md

 ## Building a Sample

-Blazor samples will require [.NET Core SDK 3.0](https://www.microsoft.com/net/download) and Visual Studio 2019 and above.
+Blazor samples will require [.NET 6.0 SDK](https://www.microsoft.com/net/download) and Visual Studio 2019 and above.

 Then run these commands from the CLI in the directory of any sample: